BSc (Hons) Psychology

 As a psychology student at Arden, you’ll be introduced to a number of easy-to-use software packages that will help you reinforce your learning through state-of-the-art research and analysis tools:

-• NVivo for qualitative data analysis (QDA)
+• CATMA– qualitative data analysis software.

 Authentic assessments.
-No exams.

 Study options